Table of contentsForce of friction equationHow to find force of frictionStatic friction vs kinetic frictionFAQs

 The 4 types of friction are: static, sliding, rolling, and fluid.
 Static is between two surfaces when neither are moving (with respect to each other).
 Sliding is between two objects sliding over each other (oddly enough) – like when you slide over a wooden floor in your socks.
 Rolling is between a surface and a rollable object (wheel, ball, etc.).
 Fluid friction is the friction between an object in movement and the medium it's traveling through, e.g., a plane through the air or a fish through water.

 Like all forces, the unit for friction is the Newton, which is equal to 1 kg × m / s².
 In Imperial, the force unit is the pound of force, lbf, 1 of which is roughly 4.45 N. The coefficient of friction is dimensionless, and therefore has no units.

 What is the difference between static friction and dynamic friction?

 Static and dynamic friction differ with respect to movement.
 Static friction is the friction between two surfaces that are not moving relative to each other.
 If these two surfaces were moving relative to each other, it would be dynamic friction.
 For example, a block on a table experiences static friction.
 This continues as you incline the table until the block moves, at which point the friction becomes dynamic.

 How does friction affect motion?

 Friction is what makes motion possible.
-When one object moves against another, two opposite but equal forces are formed due to friction, which out which you would be running on the spot.
+When one object moves against another, two opposite but equal forces are formed due to friction, without which you would be running on the spot.
 Friction also allows us to stop – when an object is slowed, friction turns the kinetic energy into thermal or vibrational energy.
 The more slippery a surface is (the higher the coefficient of friction), the slower the rate of this energy transfer is.